tijptjik/NarrowEclipse/story.md

 |   Claudio Canzonetta   |     Gibson Mallick     |      [Human][1]      | [Dantooine][22] |   [Droid Merchants][34] |
 |      Maegan Cowan      | Sentinel Droid Mark IV |  [Kellenech Tech][9] |  [Dantooine][22]|     Droid Resistance    |

+On behest of the Droid Resistance, the Alexandira sets course for Dantooine, punching in the coordinates for the  remnants of an abandonned Rebel Base.
+The base once contained a vast enclosure that could house dozens of small starfighters, dozens of droid-charging ports, advanced communications technology, and dozens of bunks for several hundred men.
+All those facilities have been converted into what is now one of the most thriving droid markets in the Outer Rim.
+Gibson Mallick, droid merchant extrordinaire, runs his flagship store here.
+It is from Gibson's store, or rather, from his personal stock that the Pharosi Vos will attempt to come acquire the services of a Sentinel Droid Mark IV.

 ### Role Play Notes

+* **OPENING TRANSMISSION** Droid : Droid Resistance
+* As the communication is directed at Metajj's droid, C-6TS, it is C-6TS who further elaborated on the purpose of the missions and the Droid Resistance's raison d'etre.
+* Upon arrival, Metajj hears the voice of Gibson Mallick from a distance, advertising his rare and specialist droids.
+* Gibson Mallick compliments Metajj's attire and traveling party, remarking how she doesn't carry herself with the self-importance of a Resistance fighter, nor with the spartan austerity dictated for First Order officers.
+She's important, obviously wealthy, and perhaps looking for something _out of this world_?
+* In order to ascertain his character, Metajj enquires about Gibson Mallick's business.
+* Gibson details about all the splendid contraptions he's built over the years
+* Sentinel Droid Mark IV interupts him with a dance of joy - which ends with the droid gesturing retreat signals and falling back.
+* The Pharosi shows interest in the Sentinal Droid, but Gibson insists it is not for sale.
+* The Pharosi suggests that a man of his talents and skill, should never be satisfied with answering 'no' to anything, and instead should pose a challenge.
+* Gibson Mallick poses a riddle for Metajj to solve.
+If she solves it, she gets the droid, if she loses he gets to keep C-6TS.
+* If Metajj cannot guess it, Showzu steps in the ATSS to make a deep scan of Gibson also copying over whatever thought he had in his mind.
+Showzu then prompts the volutar to share the answer, thereby solving the riddle.
+* Metajj adopts Sentinel Droid Mark IV, and Showzu promised to undo the malicious firmware.
+* Tremmil Losi suggests to Metajj that the galaxy would be a better place without Gibson Mallick - but it would be an _even better_ place if Mallick took up the Senetorial seat for Dantooine, as he would surely be too occupied with torturing other Senetors to address any policy issues.
 **OUTCOME** : Send a Corrupt Merchant to the Senate as the elected official for Dantooine.

 ## Secrets of Immortality